Khel Now logo

 A transfer from Madrid to Barcelona is not one that we see that often.
 However, Barcelona broke the bank to sign Griezmann on a five-year deal after he won the 2018 World Cup with France.

-Griezmann has struggled to replicate the form from his Atletico Madrid days and has attracted many criticism.
+Griezmann has struggled to replicate the form from his Atletico Madrid days and has attracted much criticism.
 While his form has improved since the turn of the year, Barcelona’s recent signings could imply that they are open to offloading the French forward.

-6. Joao Felix (Benfica to Atletico Madrid) - €126m
+9. João Félix (Benfica to Atletico Madrid) – €126m

-Joao Felix may have been a victim of earning a big move too early in his career.
+João Félix may have been a victim of earning a big move too early in his career.
 There is very little doubt about the talent he possesses.
 However, he is yet to reach the pinnacle of his potential at Atletico Madrid.
-We have seen many strikers perform extremely well in Atletico Madrid’s system over the years and the 21-year-old has the potential to perform similarly.
+We have seen many strikers perform extremely well in Atletico Madrid’s system over the years, and the 21-year-old has the potential to perform similarly.

 Touted to be a future Ballon d’Or winner, Felix played an important role for Atletico Madrid in their title charge during the 2020-21 season.
-He played sparingly for Portugal at Euro 2020 but his short cameo suggests a bright future for the forward.
+He played sparingly for Portugal at Euro 2020, but his short cameo suggests a bright future for the forward.

 It would not be a surprise to see him climb higher in the list of most expensive transfers in the coming years.